mjoshd/hyperhdr-ha/info.md

 1. In Home Assistant navigate to `Configuration` -> `Devices & Services` -> `Integrations`.
 1. Click the `+ Add Integration` button.
 1. Search for `HyperHDR`.
-1. Enter the IP of your HyperHDR instance.
+1. Enter the IP address of your HyperHDR instance.
 1. Click the `Submit` button.

 <!-- {% endif %} -->